 6. Wait for your passport delivery.

-• Document verification fees;
+• Document verification fees

-• Licensed agent services;
+• Licensed agency services

-• Passport and other official document forms;
+• Passport and other official document forms

-• Remote interviews;
+• Remote interviews

-• Receiving completed documents by courier or mail.
+• Receiving completed documents by courier or mail

-Each country has its own set of additional fees.
-While the investment amount does not always depend on family size, fees are generally calculated per adult applicant.
-Please leave an inquiry to receive a detailed program presentation with information on all additional expenses.
-If the total cost is your main selection factor, our consultants will help you evaluate costs and select the most affordable option.
+Each country has its own set of additional fees and are generally calculated per applicant (adult).
+Please leave us an inquiry to receive a detailed programme presentation with information on all additional expenses.
+Our consultants will help you evaluate costs and select the most affordable option for you.

 Non-refundable Contribution (donation) Refundable Contribution